Mboalab/Mboalab_Outreachy-May-Aug-2022/May-August-Contributions/manognya/Task_manognya/Task 2/readme.md

 # Future Plans
-- image detection through scanning.
-Now, we are trying to detect the symptoms after taking images. also  without any storage waste, while scanning itself we can detect the symptoms.
+- Live cell detection through Camera, we are trying to detect the symptoms after taking images, while scanning the image our ML Model will detect the symptoms. like Google lense
-- Any lens software so that there would be easy to scan
 - Location nearby the user device.
 If any emergency, they need help.
 We can send the message to the hospitals around the location.
 Using radio signals we can analyze the distance.

 Conclusions